Jay-Gokani/exodia/kubernetes-mongodb-mongo-express/README.md

 Instructions:
 1. Create a directory to house all the files

-2. Create a mongodb yaml file to house the deployment config
+2. Create a mongodb yaml file which specifies the config.
+This will be in a public repo so a Secret needs to be created so sensitive data isn't exposed

+3. Create a secret which defines the credentials for the mongodb in another config file.
+The username and password need to be base64 encoded.
+Put the key and value details in the Deployment config.

+4. Easiest way to encode text is by running the following in the terminal: echo -n "<text>" | base64

+5. Apply the Secret by running: minikube start kubectl apply -f mongo-secret.yaml kubectl get secret
+Note the f flag is for 'filename'

+6. Apply the Deployment